ryumiyax/TaikoArcadeLoader/README.md

 Enhanced original option:

 * Louder volume (Speaker Volume is now up to 300%, **WARNING: May damage your speakers**)
+* Attract demo (Only available if FIX LANGUAGE is ON)

 ## Building Manually